top of page

 Memory Disturbance

-If you have been experiencing problems with your Memory or with other aspects of your Cognitive Function, talk to us to find out if you would benefit from an assessment.
+If you have been experiencing problems with your Memory or with other aspects of your Cognitive Function, talk to us to find out if you would benefit from a specialist neurological assessment.

 Memory Disturbance and Dementia